iar42/servicenow-pdi-setup/README.md

 *** Script: A more detailed installation progress can also be seen in the Upgrade History log:
 *** Script: https://devXXXXXX.service-now.com/nav_to.do?uri=sys_upgrade_history_list.do
 ```

-### Install plugin demo data:
-The Fix Script does not install plugin demo data so if demo data is desired it needs to be installed separately for the relevant plugins:
-1. Go to System Definition -> Plugins
-1. Find the relevant plugin (example: PPM Standard / com.snc.financial_planning_pmo)
-1. Select "Repair" from the three-dot menu
-1. Check "Load demo data" as true and click Repair

 # What's included in the package?